AISViz/.github/profile/README.md

 | --- | --- |
 | [CiteForge](https://github.com/MAPS-Lab/CiteForge) | Automated bibliographic data collection and enrichment, with multi-source aggregation and trust-based merging. |

+## People

+MAPS Lab was founded and is led by [Gabriel Spadon](https://github.com/gabrielspadon), Assistant Professor in the Faculty of Computer Science at Dalhousie University ([Google Scholar](https://scholar.google.com/citations?user=bfdGsGUAAAAJ) · [ORCID](https://orcid.org/0000-0001-8437-4349) · [ResearchGate](https://www.researchgate.net/profile/Gabriel-Spadon) · [LinkedIn](https://www.linkedin.com/in/spadon/)).
+The team brings together postdoctoral fellows and graduate students working across data science, machine learning, signal processing, computer vision, and geoinformatics; the current roster is on the [People page](https://mapslab.tech/people).

 ## Affiliation

 MAPS Lab is part of the Faculty of Computer Science at Dalhousie University and collaborates with the Maritime Risk and Safety (MARS) research group.
 Its maritime informatics work traces its roots to [MERIDIAN](https://meridian.cs.dal.ca), where the first generation of these tools was built.

+## Funding

+Our work is supported by public research funders and mission-driven programs, including [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) through the AISViz project, the [Natural Sciences and Engineering Research Council of Canada](https://www.nserc-crsng.gc.ca/) for ocean mobility forecasting, the [Ocean Frontier Institute](https://www.ofi.ca/) for community-centered climate adaptation, and Brazil’s [National Council for Scientific and Technological Development](https://www.gov.br/cnpq/pt-br) for geophysics-informed mobility forecasting.
+This list highlights active programs and is not exhaustive; funding acknowledgments for individual projects appear in the corresponding repositories and publications.

+## Join the lab

+We welcome applications from prospective MSc and PhD students through the graduate programs of the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience.html) at Dalhousie University, and we regularly host international research interns through programs such as [Mitacs](https://www.mitacs.ca/).
+Prospective postdoctoral fellows are encouraged to get in touch about fellowship opportunities.
+If your interests align with our research themes, email mapslab@dal.ca with your CV and a short statement of interest.

 ## Get involved